nikfrank/chess-workshop/README.md

 //...
 ```

+after we update our code, we should save it (ctrl + s in most text editors) so we can see it running updated in the browser.

 talk about `div` soup!, just a div for a Board, some Row divs each with Square divs in them

 <img src="https://i.imgur.com/ZIISrIb.png?1" height=300 width=542 />